 Malignant tumors are especially responsive to localized hyperthermia.
 They tend to have bad blood circulation, making them more sensitive to changes in temperature.
 Microwave, radiofrequency, and ultrasound are some ways in which localized hyperthermia for cancer tumors can be administered.

-Many holistic doctors, such as Dr. Tony Jimenez of the Hope4Cancer institute in Playas de Tijuana, Mexico, use localized hyperthermia in adjunction to other modalities.
+Many holistic doctors use localized hyperthermia in adjunction to other modalities.
 At Hope4Cancer, the modality is used as part of Sono-Photo Dynamic Therapy (SPDT).
 SPDT uses a non-toxic chlorophyll-based agent and light and sound waves pulsed through the body to kill cancer through photosynthesis.

 4 Ways to Use Hyperthermia for Cancer Prevention & Vibrant Health